 We also saw such attempts a little further back in time.
 In this story we go back to 2005.
 In that year the Gizmondo was introduced.
 The device was the first attempt to produce a handheld by the company Tiger Telematics, not to be confused with the well-known Tiger Electronics.
-The Gizmondo was a true European handheld like there haven’t been many before.
-Furthermore, after the Philips Videopac, perhaps the first serious attempt by an European company to compete with the American and Japanese console giants.
+The Gizmondo was a true European handheld.
+One of just a few.
+After the demise of the Philips Videopac, perhaps the first serious attempt by an European company to compete with the American and Japanese console giants.

 A daring idea

 The N-gage, the Zodiac 1 and the Gizmondo were all players new in the gaming market.
-Nokia, of course had made the mobile phone big, the company behind the Zodiac 1 (Tapwave) was founded by ex-board members of PDA powerhouse PALM and Gametraqs Tiger Electronics was brand new in any sector.
+Nokia, of course had popularized the mobile phone and the company behind the Zodiac 1 (Tapwave) was founded by ex-board members of PDA powerhouse PALM.
+Only Tiger Electronics, with its Gametraq, was brand new in any sector.
 All three devices thought that renowned brands such as Nintendo, Sony and Sega were not innovative enough and therefore missing the boat by focusing purely on gaming.
 The general public, who increasingly had a mobile phone or PDA in their pocket, wanted a device that combined the best of all worlds, right?
 In addition, the gaming market had become more mainstream and had outgrown its young target group.
 Therefore, all three companies adopted a similar philofosy by combining a mobile phone, a PDA and a gaming handheld that was aimed at a more mature audience.
 But, was the consumer really waiting for such a hybrid device?

 The Gametraq was first shown at CES in Las Vegas in January 2004 and at CeBIT in Germany in March 2004.
-Due to a dispute with a Formula One team over the name Gametraq, and to avoid “further” legal hair splits, it was decided in April of that year to rename the handheld to Gizmondo (not to be confused with the tech website Gizmodo).
+Due to a dispute with a Formula One team over the name Gametraq, and to avoid “further” legal hair splits, in April of that year Tiger decided to rename the handheld to Gizmondo (not to be confused with the tech website Gizmodo).

 Advertise does sell!

-Initially the Gizmondo got a lot of attention from the media as well as the general public.
+Initially the Gizmondo got a lot of media-attention as well enthusiasm from the general public.
 The handheld was equipped with a, for the time, fast ARM9 processor at 400 MHz and the potent Nvidea GForce 3D 4500 chip.
 Furthermore the handheld had a 2.8 inch TFT screen with a resolution of 320 x 240 pixels and 128 MB Ram.
 The Gizmondo was also equipped with a camera, GPS and a SIM Card slot.
 These additions would even give it the possibility to enable Augmented Reality in games.
-The whole thing ran on a customized version of Windows CE.
+At least according yo Tiger.
+The whole device ran on a customized version of Windows CE.
 The specifications left the Nintendo DS far behind and where on par with the PSP.
 At least on paper.

 A dark past

-The downfall of the Gizmondo strangely started before the console was even launched.
+The downfall of the Gizmondo oddly enough started before the console was even launched.
 The Gizmondo was the idea of the Swedish business partners Carl Freer and Stafan Eriksson.
-The latter was not only famous as the face of the company, but was also been known for its dark past.
-Eriksson had been a member of the Swedish mafia, the Uppsalamaffian (Uppsala mafia), and was associated with car theft and arms trafficking.
+The latter was not only famous as the face of the company, but was also known for its dark past.
+Eriksson had been a member of the Swedish mafia (the Uppsalamaffian), and was associated with car theft and arms trafficking.
 This information was published by a journalist just before the introduction of the Gizmondo and contribute to a decline in confidence of the succes of the handheld.

 Why Tiger applied this drastic measure had to do with the already dire situation in which the company found itself.
 The management’s extravagant spending, characterized by the purchase of luxury yachts, Ferraris, Rolex watches, along with a huge investment in the Gizmondo ad campaign and in game developers (2 million) who did not yet produce a single game, had caused a huge debt.
-On top of this the company had to settle for $1.5 million with a formula racing team that had a sponsorship deal under the former name of Gizmondo ‘Gametraq’ and Tiger had a large debt with the US government for not paying SSC commisions .
-This resulted in a total debt of $300 million.
+Furthermore, the company had to settle for $1.5 million with a formula racing team that had a sponsorship deal under the former name of Gizmondo ‘Gametraq’.
+On top of this Tiger had a large debt with the US government for not paying SSC commissions.
+All of this resulted in a total debt of $300 million.

 Smart Ads version